Essential Notices and Publications on Debt Collection from the Consumer Financial Protection Bureau

 Database of Q&A provided by the CFPB to consumers on hundreds of consumer finance topics.
 Approximately 70 questions are related to Debt Collection.
 If you get tired of clicking through to each individual question, you can download a nicely compiled and organized PDF here (for a modest fee of $49)

 Compliance with the CFPB is increasingly becoming a technology acquisition exercise.
 Myriad solutions exist to help ARM track their operational exposure.
-Learn how one collection agency used voice analytics to decrease consumer complaints by 63% and how another collection agency uses the same technology to immediately detect compliance issues on the collector level.
+Learn how one collection agency used voice analytics to decrease consumer complaints by 63%.

 insideARM.com Coverage of the CFPB